Trump seeks to scale back environmental reviews for projects

+The actions are the latest efforts from the Trump administration to emphasize reduced regulatory burdens on businesses over the environment and public health.

+The executive order would direct federal agencies to pursue emergency workarounds from bedrock environmental laws, such as the National Environmental Policy Act and the Endangered Species Act, to hasten completion of various infrastructure projects..

-Trump, who has consistently sought to cut environmental reviews and other protections, said in the order that the economic lockdown and accompanying massive unemployment required the action.
+Trump, who has consistently sought to cut environmental reviews, said in the order that the economic lockdown and accompanying massive unemployment required the action.

 “Unnecessary delays in timely agency actions will deny our citizens opportunities for jobs and economic security and will hinder our economic recovery from the national emergency, keeping millions of Americans out of work,” it states.